flyteorg/flyte/rfc/system/0000-flytekit-learn.md

 ## Motivation

-Currently, training an ML model in flytekit requires building out custom tasks/workflows to manage everything from data partitioning to model optimization and evaluation.
+Currently, training an ML model in Flytekit requires building out custom tasks/workflows to manage everything from data partitioning to model optimization and evaluation.
 We do have several guides in `flytesnacks`, but there's an opportunity to reduce the boilerplate needed to write a model-training pipeline.

-Additionally, although many hyperparameter optimization (auto-ml) frameworks exist out there, there's an opportunity for `flyte` to provide a native solution that takes advantage of flyte propeller to distribute the tasks needed for hyperparameter optimization (and therefore enjoy the inspectability and reproducibility benefits of Flyte) instead of delegating the task to an external service like AWS Sagemaker or using an existing AutoML tool like [hyperopt](http://hyperopt.github.io/hyperopt/).
+Additionally, although many hyperparameter optimization (auto-ml) frameworks exist out there, there's an opportunity for `flyte` to provide a native solution that takes advantage of Flyte propeller to distribute the tasks needed for hyperparameter optimization (and therefore enjoy the inspectability and reproducibility benefits of Flyte) instead of delegating the task to an external service like AWS Sagemaker or using an existing AutoML tool like [hyperopt](http://hyperopt.github.io/hyperopt/).

 ## MVP Proposal

-Introduce a new flytekit plugin `flytekit-learn`, which provides an interface for training and evaluating models using flyte.
+Introduce a new Flytekit plugin `flytekit-learn`, which provides an interface for training and evaluating models using Flyte.

 The central object of `flytekit-learn` is a `ModelTrainer` class that optimizes the parameters of an ML model and returns those parameters in addition to some training and test set metrics.
 The core offerings of the `flytekit-learn` plugin is to:

-1. train a single model with `ModelTrainer`
+1. Train a single model with `ModelTrainer`
-2. tune a model based on a space of hyperparameters with `ModelTuner`
+2. Tune a model based on a space of hyperparameters with `ModelTuner`
-3. deploy a model for generating predictions (offline at first, but support online later)
+3. Deploy a model for generating predictions (offline at first, but support online later)

 ### `ModelTrainer`

-Under the hood, `ModelTrainer` is a class that converts native python code into a set of flytekit tasks and workflows for training and evaluating a single model on some specified dataset.
+Under the hood, `ModelTrainer` is a class that converts native Python code into a set of Flytekit tasks and workflows for training and evaluating a single model on some specified dataset.

 ### `ModelTuner`